 Thank you again for your support and we will be seeing you at Film Club!

 IMPORTANT!
 You must re-register for 2021-2022 Film Club Zoom events, even if you were registered last season.
 You will need A NEW PERSONAL LINK FOR THE COMING SEASON!
 Once you register, your link will be sent to you in a confirmation email.
 Click the tab below to register!

 MORE ABOUT FILM CLUB ZOOM EVENTS

-Please watch An American in Paris before our September event and Moulin Rouge! before we meet in October.
+Please watch our movie before we meet to discuss.
 During our Zoom events, Fr.
 David Guffey, CSC, Director, Family Theater Productions, will discuss the films and the part film editing played in each.
 You will have plenty of time to share your opinions in the main room and in breakout groups.
 Fr.
 David will release a study guide prior to each event that will be sent to those on the Film Club email list.
-If you are not on the list, you can add your name through the tab below.
+If you are not on the list, you can add your name through the next tab.